PrestaShop/docs/development/products-lifecycle/search-index.md

 # Products search index

-In PrestaShop, products are natively indexed for search in database, by keywords.

-When a query is made in a search bar, it is sanitized, splitted in words, and queries are made against `ps_search_word`.

-Then, hits are retrieved from `ps_search_index`, to retrieve matching product ids, and then a weighting and a sort is made to return relevant products.
+In PrestaShop, product search functionality relies on keyword-based indexing.
+Each search query entered in the search bar undergoes sanitization and is split into individual words.
+These words are then matched against the `ps_search_word` table.
+Matching product IDs are retrieved from the `ps_search_index`, followed by the process of weighting and sorting to deliver the most relevant product results.

 <div class="mermaid">
 flowchart TB